cm3z4/UTBC_Burger/README.md

-#burger
+# UTBC_Burger

-Burger is a a Node.js application that simulates a burger menu.
+UTBC_Burger is a a Node.js application that simulates a burger menu.

 You can eat, add and remove a burger from the menu with a click of a button.